lambda-orm/lambdaorm/doc/wiki/schema/Definition/SchemaDefinition-Expressions.md

 # Expressions on Schema

-All the expressions that are used for the definition of conditions and for the execution of actions are based on the expression engine [3xpr](https://www.npmjs.com/package/3xpr)
+All the queries that are used for the definition of conditions and for the execution of actions are based on the expression engine [3xpr](https://www.npmjs.com/package/3xpr)

 In addition to the operations and functions defined in [3xpr](https://www.npmjs.com/package/3xpr) lambdaorm extends the expression model with the following functions.